abarrak/abarrak.github.io/_i18n/en/_posts/2022-9-23-reflections-on-iac-with-terraform.md

 └── variables.tf
 ```

-The  variables and output `.tf` files are separated to organize things up.
+The  variables and output files are separated to organize things up.

-Finally, the state is tracked in `.tfstate` files and managed internally by Terraform as we apply
+Finally, the state is tracked in `.tfstate` file  managed internally by Terraform.

 ### Providers

-The mechanism behind provisioning the intended state of an infrastructure or platform, is carried on by **"providers"**. which are simply extensions written in `Go` language and expose the resource types they implement.
+The mechanism behind provisioning the intended state of an infrastructure or platform, is carried on by **"providers"**. which are simply extensions written in `Go` language and expose the resource types they implement, interfacing with the target infrastructure/platform APIs.

 ```apl
 provider "aws" {